Jadavpur: Markets

 The Jadavpur 8B area has recently become a very popular shopping destination, having shops of almost every need.
 Since Bengali cuisine is almost synonymous with fish, the Jadavpur market is a major place where you will get a wide variety of fishes, specially Ilish mach (Hilsa fish), Pabda and the ever present Ruhi.
 Also available are sea water fishes like Pomfret and Mackerel.
 Vendors also offer chickens and geese; those chosen are slaughtered on the spot and usually carried home on rickshaws.
 It boasts of a large farmer's market, serviced by the rail line.
 Sukanta setu market is another busy situated in this area.
 It is mainly starts in morning and closes within couple of hours.
 The morning rush of vendors and buyers often creates traffic jam in this area.

 South City Mall, the biggest shopping mall in eastern India, has been opened at Prince Anwar Shah Road since 2008.
-It has definitely added some more value to the residents of this region.
+It has added some more value to the residents of this region.